What is the Unit Contribution Margin?

 Total Contribution margin for A = $(100000-76150) = $ 23850

 Total Contribution margin for B = $(185000-152500) = $ 32500

 Total Contribution margin for C = $(75000-8250)= $ 66750

-Note: As we can see here that while the revenue share is largest for Product B, it is Product C which has highest Contribution margin per Unit.
+Note: As we can see here that while the revenue share is largest for Product B, it is Product C which has highest Unit Contribution margin.
 In effect, it is product C which has the most profitability.

 How Unit Contribution Margin is Helpful to a Business?

-- Contribution margin per unit helps a business understand how profitable it is at the product level.
+- It helps a business understand how profitable it is at the product level.
 This gives managers an important insight into various aspects of the business and helps them make better-informed decisions.
 Again, referring to our earlier example, knowing the unit contribution margin of each of the products sold at the bakery will help the manager make several decisions.